ewm/managerreadme/README.md

 We’ll have a 1:1 every week (or bi-weekly) for at least 30 minutes.
 This meeting discusses topics of substance, not status updates on projects (more info later).

-You can Slack anytime you need.
+You can message me anytime you need.
 I’ll respond as quickly as I can.

 I sometimes work on the weekends/nights.
 This is my personal choice.
 I do not expect that you are going to work on the weekend.
-I might Slack you things, but unless its urgent, it can always wait until work begins for you on Monday.
+I might message you things, but unless its urgent, it can always wait until work begins for you on Monday.

 I take vacations.
 You should, too!
 Disconnect from work and let your mind and body recharge.